-Before I get to my tips, here’s what one reader told me she’s doing to earn money:
+Here’s what one reader told me she’s doing to earn money to leave her marriage:

 - Collecting cans and turning them in for cash

-- Asking my neighbors if they have any odd paying jobs I can do?- Wash windows, weed gardens etc.
+- Asking my neighbors if they have any odd paying jobs I can do, such as washing windows, weeding gardens, etc.

 - Every few times I go to the grocery store or Walmart etc, I buy a $5 gift card.
 Even if can only do $.50 etc do it!

 - Selling household items on ebay.
 May only profit $.75 but again, all small steps leads to bigger rewards. kids your kids outgrown clothes etc. You would be amazed at what sells!